-Racial profiling is the act of suspecting or targeting a person based solely on assumptions and characteristics of a certain racial group, rather than the person's actual behavior.
+Racial profiling involves discriminating against, suspecting, or targeting a person based on assumptions and characteristics of a certain racial group, rather than the person's actual behavior.

 It can occur when a store employee follows a customer of color around the store because the employee assumes persons of color are likely to steal.
 Or a person calls the police to report a black teenager walking in their neighborhood who must be up to no good just by being there.

 Racial profiling happens in ordinary day-to-day happenings.
 It can also occur when police officers make decisions in their interactions with citizens.

 Racial profiling by police refers to police action that targets individuals for stops, searches, arrests, or use of force based on primarily on their race, ethnicity, or national origin, rather than their behavior.